UIElement Docs Version 0.13.2

 • When an item is added, it transforms into a stepper (increment/decrement buttons).

-The parent component (ProductCatalog) knows about its children, meaning it can retrieve state from and pass state to them.
+The parent component (ModuleCatalog) knows about its children, meaning it can read state from and pass state to them.

-First, we need to observe the quantities of all SpinButton components.
-For this, we create a signal of all children matching the spin-button selector:
+First, we need to observe the quantities of all FormSpinbutton components.
+For this, we create a signal of all children matching the form-spinbutton selector:

 js

-Then, we need to calculate the total of all product quantities and pass it on to the InputButton component.
+Then, we need to convert the total of all product quantities to a string and pass it on to the BasicButton component.
 In UIElement we use the pass() function to share state across components:

 js